nikil9865/LALAMOVE-Graduate-Tech-Challenge-21/README.md

 ### SQLite w/ SQLAlchemy
 For this simple CLI tool, SQLite is used as it's a lightweight embedded DB that requires no additional setup.
 When the app is launched, a `orders.db` file is created and holds all DB records to ensure data persistance.

 SQLAlchemy is used as a object relationship mapper (ORM) between the app and the SQLite DB.
-SQLAlchemy allows the app to create "Order" objects and save
+A DB connection or session is established in `./llm/__init__.py` and  SQLAlchemy allows the app to interact with the DB using "Order" objects.